Buying a used car from an independent dealer

 Can I take the car for a test drive?

 Yes!
 You must take the car for a test drive.
 If you can bring an experienced driver with you, do so.
-Bring your driving license and double-check with the dealer that you’re insured.
+Bring your driving licence and double-check with the dealer that you’re insured.
 Dealers usually have a special kind of insurance for this, so it shouldn’t be a problem.

 When you drive the car, check everything in it – the radio, air conditioning, windows, indicators, and so on.
 Check how the car feels.
 When in a safe road, set the wheel straight and remove your hands an inch from the steering wheel.
 Does the car veer to the left or right?
 If so, this can indicate a problem with wheel alignment.